-You may experience mental distress as you navigate the refugee claimant process, with its uncertainty and complexity.
+You may feel stressed during the refugee claimant process.
 You may also have experienced trauma in your home country, and during your journey to Canada.
 There are services in Canada that may be helpful for you.
-The IFHP provides some coverage for mental health services.
+The IFHP provides some help for this.

-Do your best to avoid isolating yourself.
-Connect with other refugee claimants or newcomer support groups that will provide you with a safe space where you can share your lived experiences.
-Make new friends and keep in touch with your friends back home and family where possible.
+Try to meet other refugee claimants or newcomers.
+With them, you can feel safe to share your experiences.
+Make new friends and keep in touch with your family and friends back home if you can.